You are what

 Whether you’re fighting fatigue, searching for ways to boost your immune system, or recovering from an illness, doctors often recommend healthy lifestyle changes.
-Prevention and management of symptoms can often significantly be helped through the foods you eat.
+The foods you eat can often help with the prevention and management of symptoms.

 Iodine is essential to the thyroid, the butterfly-shaped gland in the neck.
 Low thyroid levels can cause sluggishness, weight gain, and moodiness.